 Frequently, smaller practices (whipping, privileged prisoners, torture) constitute larger ones (slavery).
 Although a kind of knowledge of the large practice – for example, to seemingly naturally fight battles or exploit people in a specific way – exists, it is only the multitude of single practices that makes battles and slaveries possible if it does not indeed constitute them as a large practice – constellation according to Schatzki and practice formation according to Hillebrandt (2015, p.41).
-In this context practice theoretical approaches explicitly reject the micro-macro-logic promoted in many disciplines (as it has been mentioned above as relevant for research on violence) because every phenomenon can be traced back to a bundle of practices that then can be described and analysed in the same way as other practices (Schatzki, 2016, pp.33-34).
+In this context practice theoretical approaches explicitly reject the micro-macro-logic promoted in many disciplines (those are especially popular in the research on collective violence) because every phenomenon can be traced back to a bundle of practices that then can be described and analysed in the same way as other practices (Schatzki, 2016, pp.33-34).

 Following Schatzki’s concept of social-sites, the Encyclopaedia aims to investigate physical places as aggregations of practices.
 This applies, for example, to camps (especially but not exclusively concentration camps) whose purpose (not the only one but the one relevant here) is the forced control of its inmates, their coercion into doing specific things and their murder.